Testimony of the Day

 - Microwave for 30 seconds.
 Stir well.

-- Drizzle onto éclairs and let rest on cooling rack until glaze has set.
+- Drizzle onto éclairs and let rest on a cooling rack until glaze has set.

 - Stir well until just melted (don't burn the chocolate!), add in the cream, and natural sweetener.